 - 1 teaspoon baking powder

-- 4 tablespoon unsalted butter, melted and cooled to room temperature
+- 4 tablespoons (57 grams) unsalted butter, melted and cooled to room temperature

 - 2 large eggs, at room temperature, lightly beaten

-- 12 oz cream cheese, at room temperature
+- 12 ounces (340 grams) of cream cheese, at room temperature

 Instructions